top of page

 Two types of new projects are allowed:

-Supportive Services Only (SSO) - projects for street outreach will be required to demonstrate that the project applicant has a history of partnering with first responders and law enforcement and will cooperate with the enforcement of local laws, including those on public camping and public drug use.
+• Supportive Services Only (SSO) - projects including but not limited to case management, substance use disorder treatment, mental health treatment, street outreach, employment assistance and job training, childcare and outpatient healthcare for street outreach will be required to demonstrate that the project applicant has a history of partnering with a wide range of community supports including but not limited to first responders, law enforcement, faith-based organizations, apprenticeship programs, substance use disorder providers, specialty courts, mental health providers, and unhoused service providers within the Lake County unhoused response systems of care and will cooperate with the enforcement of local laws, including those on public camping and public drug use.

 NEW PROJECTS CREATED THROUGH COC BONUS FUNDS WIL BE DEDICATED TO COORDINATED ENTRY